numfocus/DISCOVER-Cookbook/README.md

 4. **Make Changes**:
    - Edit files in your preferred editor
-   - Build and verify your changes locally using the [build instructions](#how-to-run-the-book-locally) below
+   - See [how to build and run the site locally](#how-to-build-and-run-the-site-locally) below to test your changes.

 5. **Test Locally**: Build the book and view your changes:
    ```sh